SPAGHETTI MAN

 No name on his tag, no form in the stack,

-No fingerprint scan and no next-of-kin back.
+No fingerprint scan, no next-of-kin to call back.

-He wasn’t on roll calls, he wasn’t on lists,
+He wasn’t on lists,

 He wasn’t saluted, he wasn’t dismissed.